splineai-cloud/COVID-XS/README.md

 We have developed a smart and scalable solution for Pneumonia and COVID-19 prediction system using [Vitis-AI](https://developer.xilinx.com/en/get-started/ai.html) and [AWS-IoT GreenGrass](https://aws.amazon.com/greengrass/) with Xilinx [ZCU104](https://www.xilinx.com/products/boards-and-kits/zcu104.html#hardware) FPGA board as the Edge Device.
 This makes the solution highly scalable, extremely cheaper and mobile suitable for use in any Hospitals, Ambulance or Hospital-in-Wheels.
 However, our solution is not a production-ready solution, it primarily meant for helping Healthcare researchers to develop a radiology flow for better and seamless diagnosis of COVID-19.

-We have provided two sets of Deep Learning models for predicting Pneumonia and COVID-19 from Chest X-Rays.
+We have provided two sets of Deep Learning models for predicting Pneumonia and COVID-19 from Chest X-Rays:
   1) Pnem1 - Pneumonia Detection model for 150x150 image dimension
   2) Pnem2 - Pneumonia Detection model for 224x224 image dimension
-  3) Pnem3 - COVID-19 Detection model for 150x150 image dimension
+  3) Pnem3 - Pneumonia and COVID-19 Detection model for 150x150 image dimension
-  4) Pnem4 - COVID-19 Detection model for 224x224 image dimension
+  4) Pnem4 - Pneumonia and COVID-19 Detection model for 224x224 image dimension

 The Pneumonia and COVID-19 detection models uses the input images of dimension 150x150 and 224x224.
 The following figurre shows the prediction output from the two Deep Learning models: